-INTERPRESS-IPD: The Inter-arm blood pressure difference individual patient data collaborations
+INTERPRESS-IPD: The Inter-arm blood pressure difference Individual Patient Data Collaboration

-- What is the independent contribution of IAD to prognostic risk estimation for cardiovascular and all-cause mortality?
+- What is the independent contribution of IAD to prognostic risk estimation for cardiovascular and all-cause mortality, and cardiovascular events?

 - What minimum cut-off value for IAD defines elevated risk?

 - What is the incremental association between IAD and mortality risk?

 The Collaboration has pooled data for analysis from 24 international cohorts across Europe, North America, Africa and Southeast Asia.
 We currently hold data on over 57,000 participants.
 We are addressing these questions by forming an international collaboration, the ‘INTERPRESS-IPD’, to combine individual patient data (IPD) from IAD cohort studies into a single large dataset for IPD meta-analysis.

 Primary findings, summarised in this graphic abstract, were published online in 2020 in Hypertension.

 Dr Chris Clark NIHR Clinical Lecturer in General Practice and Primary Care, UEMS – Principal Investigator

 - Prof John Campbell Professor of General Practice and Primary Care, UEMS – Principal Investigator

 - Dr Sinead McDonagh NIHR SPCR Postdoctoral Research Fellow